-Get a detailed analysis of your credit profile which includes an assesment of your borrowings,yor payment history and enquries
+Get a detailed analysis of your credit history with an expert evaluation of your borrowings, your payment history and enquiries.

 Step 3 - Take action:

-When you come across advertisements like “Check your credit score for free”, some may be wondering what a credit score is, why it is given for free and what I can do with it.
-Is it in any way beneficial for me if I check it?
-Questions like this would have surely occupied your mind.
+Many of us come across advertisements such as "Check your credit score for free"!
+Ever wonder what a ‘credit score’ is, why it is given for free and what you can do with it, is it useful for you in any way?
+Surely questions such as these must have got your attention.

 Irregular Payment history: Inconsistent, missed, or irregular payment history on your past loans and credit cards can lower your credit score

-Write-offs and Settlements: Any reports by lender (banks / financial institutions) against your name stating written off or previously settled facilities, are likely to raise the risk perception and cause a negative impression.
+Write-offs and Settlements: Any reports by a lender (banks / financial institutions) against your name stating written off or previously settled debts, are likely to raise the risk perception and cause a negative impression.

-High credit utilisation: If you are using more than 50 percent of your credit limit on your credit card, there are chances your credit score will get affected.
+High credit utilisation: If you are using more than 50% of your credit limit on your credit card, there are chances your credit score will get affected.

 High number of Enquiries: If you have applied for a number of loans in the recent past, the chances of your new loan getting approved is likely to suffer.
 Simply put, this credit behaviour indicates that you are "Credit Hungry" and in urgent need of money.
 It is likely to make lenders more cautious while evaluating your credit application.